 Back to School Tax Tips for StudentsPosted: August 13, 2013

-Posted in: Strategic Thinking, Tax Tips, Tax Planning, RESP, back to school, student tax tips
+Posted in: Strategic Thinking, Tax Tips, Tax Filing and Planning

 With back-to-school just around the corner, there are several important recent tax issues for students that will be helpful to keep in mind for the year ahead.

 Exam Fees.
 Students can now claim certain exam fees if the exams are written to get a professional status recognized by the federal or provincial governments or required to qualify as a licensed or certified tradesperson.
 The claim is based on a calendar, not an academic year, and fees must be over $100.